== √Flatland³ === wip

 There is a slight but significant distortion shown here.

-They try a couple different curve fitting methods, but the polynomial fit bore the most fruit:
+They try a couple different curve fitting methods, but the polynomial fit bore the most fruit [6]:

-\[f(L) = C_0 + C_1 L + C_2 L^2 - C_3 L^3 + C_4 L^4 + C_5 L^5 + C_6 L^6 + C_7 L^7\]$C_0$ should of course be 0, because there’s no distortion at the center of the circle, that’s the whole point of all this. $C_1$ should be 1 as well, for the same reason. $C_2$ and $C_4$ are pretty small compared to the other coefficients, so they might be 0. $C_6$ and $C_7$ have errors too high to do anything with.
+\[f(L) = C_0 + C_1 L + C_2 L^2 - C_3 L^3 + C_4 L^4 + C_5 L^5 + C_6 L^6 + C_7 L^7 + C_8 L^8 + C_9 L^9\]$C_0$ should of course be 0, because there’s no distortion at the center of the circle, that’s the whole point of all this. $C_1$ should be 1 as well, for the same reason.
+By symmetry, she reasons that $f(L)$ must be an odd function, so $C_2$ through $C_8$ should all be zero.

-\[\begin{aligned} f(L) & = L - C_1 L^3 + C_2 L^5 \\ & = L - D_1 \frac{L^3}{3!} + D_2 \frac{L^5}{5!} \\ & = D^0 L - D^2 \frac{L^3}{3!} + D^4 \frac{L^5}{5!} \\ & = \frac{1}{D} \phi - \frac{1}{D} \frac{\phi^3}{3!} + \frac{1}{D} \frac{\phi^5}{5!} \\ & \approx \frac{1}{D} \sin{\phi} \\ & = E \sin{\frac{L}{E}} \end{aligned}\]This form, if true, completes their metric matrix, and thus completely describes how to measure areas, lengths, and angles in this weird geometry.
+\[\begin{aligned} f(L) & = L - 2.604 \cdot 10^{-15} L^3 + 2.034 \cdot 10^{-30} L^5 \\ & = L - 1.563 \cdot 10^{-14} \frac{L^3}{3!} + 2.441 \cdot 10^{-28} \frac{L^5}{5!} \\ & = (1.25 \cdot 10^{-7})^0 L - (1.25 \cdot 10^{-7})^2 \frac{L^3}{3!} + (1.25 \cdot 10^{-7})^4 \frac{L^5}{5!} \\ & = \left(\frac{1}{8 \cdot 10^{6}}\right)^0 L - \left(\frac{1}{8 \cdot 10^{6}}\right)^2 \frac{L^3}{3!} + \left(\frac{1}{8 \cdot 10^{6}}\right)^4 \frac{L^5}{5!} \\ & = \frac{1}{E^0} L - \frac{1}{E^2} \frac{L^3}{3!} + \frac{1}{E^4} \frac{L^5}{5!} \\ & = E \frac{L}{E} - E \frac{L^3}{E^3} \frac{1}{3!} + E \frac{L^5}{E^5} \frac{1}{5!} \\ & \approx E \sin{\frac{L}{E}} \end{aligned}\]This form, if true, completes their metric matrix, and thus completely describes how to measure areas, lengths, and angles in this weird geometry.

+Integrating along this path, $\int_P \sqrt{(dL)^2 + (E \sin{\frac{L}{E}} d \phi)^2}$, for both paths gives $1.562 \cdot 10^7$ for the “expected” path and $1.271 \cdot 10^7$ for the “empirical”.
 So the “expected” shortest path is actually measurably longer than the “empirical” shortest path, when measured according to the metric of people walking along the path.

-The mystery seems to be solved.
+Anyways, the mystery seems to be solved.
 They start sharing their ideas, and while this theory has a hard time gaining traction at first, it’s hard to deny that it predicts experiments, at least the ones that could be done now.
 It would be a long time before the $L^7$ term would be measured and maybe falsified.

 But Alicia is still bothered.
 A circle in flatland of radius $L$ will empirically measure a circumference of $2 \pi E \sin{\frac{L}{E}}$.
 Plugging in $\pi E$ for $L$ gives a circumference of 0.
 This implies that, if a bunch of people were to set off from the same point in many directions, walking straight, then after a distance of $\pi E$ they’d all meet, since the distance between them all is now 0.